renanphellip/renanphellip/README.md

 Soon I will post some personal projects...

 - 👨‍💻 I’m currently working on DXC Technology
-- ▶️ I’m currently learning NodeJS
+- ▶️ I’m currently learning Python and Azure cloud
-- 👯 I’m looking to collaborate with automation for applications
+- 👯 I’m looking to collaborate with automation for cloud and applications
-- 💬 Ask me about Docker, Azure DevOps, SonarQube and Kubernetes
+- 💬 Ask me about Azure DevOps and Python
 - 📫 How to reach me: renan.ps.morais@gmail.com